selfup/dom.events/_posts/2017-07-24-memoizing-fibonacci.md

 Also instead of using `Object.assign` we could just overwrite the parameter directly, but this is ill advised.

-If _that is your thing_ this is how you could do it:
+If you don't have a transpiler this is how you could do it:

 ```javascript
 cache[n] = fib(num - 1, cache) + fib(num - 2, cache);